shrushtishirbhate28/shrushti-demo/README.md

 # shrushti-demo
-This is first Git Repo
+This is first Git Repository.
 Author - Shrushti Shirbhate